crystal-lang/crystal/_posts/2016-05-26-heroku-buildpack.md

 ...
 </pre>

-You will notice the `(0.17.1 due to .crystal-version file)` legend.
+You will now notice the `(0.17.1 due to .crystal-version file)` legend.

-Whenever you are ready to upgrade the crystal version, update the content of the file or just remove it and deploy again.
+Whenever you are ready to upgrade to the latest crystal version, update the content of the file or just remove it and deploy again.

-## Give me the code!
+## Show me the code!

 Find all the sample source code used at [https://github.com/bcardiff/sample-crystal-heroku101](https://github.com/bcardiff/sample-crystal-heroku101).

 To contribute to crystal buildpack, just [fork it](https://github.com/crystal-lang/heroku-buildpack-crystal).
+Contributions are welcome!